Module 2

 Explore modern neuroscience and phenomenology on how the mind constructs “self” as a predictive model, and how questioning that construct opens space for presence.

 Trace the origins of your inner narrative, its adaptive survival function, and how habitual self-judgment arises.
+Exploration through IFS and CBT.

 Learn the IFS model’s key distinctions—Self, parts, burdens—and practice “unblending” to access your embodied Self.